 Your dog went in for her spay this morning.
 You’ve hovered over your phone the entire day, waiting for the doctor’s call that everything went smoothly.
-When that call comes through, the relief drowns out everything else, including the after-spay instructions and warnings.
+The relief drowns out everything else when that call comes through, including the after-spay instructions and warnings.
 You’re just so happy she’s okay.
 So when you go to pick her up, you’re startled by the pages they hand you.
 There’s so much information!
 Isn’t a spay a routine procedure?
 It is, but surgery is surgery.
 Before you panic, take a deep breath.
 After-spay care is pretty straightforward.

 Understanding a Dog Spay

 According to the ASPCA, around 6.5 MILLION animals enter shelters and rescues every year.
 That number’s staggering.
 Unhappily, only half of those animals usually find homes.
 Spaying your female pet helps prevent the influx.

 The spay procedure removes either the ovaries (known as an ovariectomy) or both the ovaries and uterus (known as an ovariohysterectomy), which is more common.
 A spay prevents breeding and eliminates the heat cycle.
 Usually, the surgery happens between 4-6 months of age.

 In addition to preventing unwanted puppies, spaying prevents health risks: